Everything you should know before planning a theme-park based vacation in Orlando

 What exactly is there to do in Orlando?

-There are of course some non-theme park related activities too which I will cover in the next article.
+There are of course some non-theme park related activities too which we will cover in a future instalment.

 A lot of visitors do not comprehend before their first visit the vast size of the theme parks, the vast crowds that come with this and the distances between attractions.
 Orlando is huge with a plethora of entertainment options to tackle.